 Beginning in 2016, BBAP staff have participated in FWC's Winter Shorebird Survey in February, which is a single day statewide survey of shorebirds and seabirds in Florida.
-In early 2020 BBAP initiated monthly bird monitoring on 4 islands in northern Biscayne Bay.
+In early 2020 BBAP initiated monthly bird monitoring on 4 islands in northern Biscayne Bay, including Bird Key, Mangrove, Frigate, and Legion islands.
 Following FWC guidance in 2024 these surveys were switched from roosting to nesting surveys.
-In response to stakeholder concern and data collected from these surveys BBAP has purchased six buoys that state "Caution Bird Nesting" to place around the island to help reduce disruptions to the nesting colonies.
+In response to stakeholder concern and data collected from these surveys BBAP has purchased six buoys that state "Caution Bird Nesting" to place around Mangrove Island to help reduce disruptions to the nesting colonies.